 Does Snowflake support row-level deletes for Iceberg tables?

-Row-level deletes are not supported by the Apache Iceberg specification, but Snowflake supports its own DELETE statements for tables using Snowflake as the catalog.
+The Apache Iceberg specification (V2 and above) supports row-level deletes.
+Snowflake supports its own DELETE statements for tables using Snowflake as the catalog, leveraging Iceberg's capabilities.